 5G, 5G and then some more 5G

 The practical benefits of 5G were revealed with a Nokia demo showcasing an accident happening in the city traffic.
 Immediately, the accident is detected by AI.
-Most capacity is instantly and automatically directed to communication to those needed to help, ambulances and fire department, away from casual browsing.
+Most capacity is instantly and automatically directed to communicate to those needed to help, ambulances and fire department, away from casual browsing.
 This means prioritizing saving lives over Netflix.

 This is what do network slicing, self-optimizing networks and the like really mean.
 Combined with AI, they mean efficiency and speed with the capability to adapt to changing situations.
 The network is built in one way, but it can be used in the way that is best for the task at hand.